junz93/ML_Manage/README.md

-# dl_manage
+# ML_Manage
-A web-based management system for a machine learning system.
+This is a web-based management system that provides a user-friendly interface for users to manage a machine learning system.

+By using it, you can:
+* Train learning models by inputting the parameters and uploading the training data on the web page
+* Look up the existing models
+* Edit the models
+* Delete the models

-## Usage:
+## Installation:
 ### 1. For Windows

 (1) Install Python.